Greenhouse (Leeds): Redevelopment

 Units went on sale, off plan, in April 2007, many people buying the flats as investments, with 130 being sold within a week.
 However, the redevelopment took place against the backdrop of the Great Recession, with Greenhouse being one of few large developments to be completed in Leeds after the housing market crashed.
 Not all original buyers followed through with their purchases, but most did, and 75% of homes had been sold by early 2011, which was reported as a significant achievement.
 But Citu temporarily diversified their use of unsold units to include a conference suite called Greenspace and an aparthotel business.

-The developers prominently expressed an ethos for the building that included a holistically conceived architecture and engineering system that focused on ecological and social sustainability and that promoted small, creative business and urban regeneration.
-The developers cited influence from Japanese design.
-Their emphasis, in line with ecomodernism, was on enabling more sustainable life without expecting residents consciously to make sacrifices.
-They expressly resisted what their director Chris Thompson called the 'build it and leg it' model of development, and as of 2018 were still headquartered in the building, while the building's concierge, Jimmy, was recruited from among the builders who worked on the redevelopment.
+The developers expressly resisted what their director Chris Thompson called the "build it and leg it" model of development, and as of 2018 were still headquartered in the building, while the building's concierge, Jimmy, was recruited from among the builders who worked on the redevelopment.
 Commentators noted that, since sustainability plant took up 10% of the building's space, the developers had foregone some easy profits.
 Citu continued to manage the building until selling the freehold to Ground Rent Income Fund and handing over management to Braemar Estates in 2013.